 All Nevada state fishing regulations apply in Great Basin National Park.
 A Nevada state fishing license is required for all persons 12 years of age or older.
 An annual license also requires a trout stamp.
 The park does not sell fishing licenses.
-Fishing licenses can be purchased online and printed out at the Border Inn, 12 miles from the park, and the Hotel Nevada and Sportsworld in Ely, NV (70 miles) or online at Nevada Division of Wildlife website.
+Fishing licenses can be purchased online and printed out at the Border Inn, 12 miles from the park, at the Hotel Nevada or Sportsworld in Ely, NV (70 miles), or online at Nevada Division of Wildlife website.

 Locations to Fish

 Lehman Creek - From Upper Lehman Creek Campground to the park boundary.
 Brown, brook and rainbow trout.

 Baker Creek - From Baker Creek trailhead through Grey Cliffs Group Campground.
 Brown, brook, and rainbow trout.

 Snake Creek - From park boundary to pipe outlet (3 miles in).
 Brown and brook trout.